Ojito Wilderness – Beauty in the High Desert

 The Hoodoo Trail

-We returned to the Ojito Wilderness a couple of weeks later.
-On this visit, we drove our Ford 350 and left the dogs at the RV park.
-This trail was steeper than our previous hike, and our older dog, Max, would have struggled.
+A couple of weeks later, we returned to the Ojito Wilderness.
+On this visit, we drove our Ford 350 and left our dogs in the RV.
+The trail was steeper than our previous hike, and our older dog, Max, would have struggled.

-The trail began as a cow path near the road, then turned to take us behind the mesa.
+The trail begins as a cow path near the road, then turns to take hikers behind the mesa.

-Rocks stacks were along the trail, keeping hikers on the correct path.
+Rock stacks have been added along the trail, keeping hikers on the correct path.

 We often stopped to enjoy the view from the trail.